Propaganda Techniques

 This technique also exploits confirmation biassee definition - the cognitive bias that leads individuals to favor information that confirms their existing beliefs while disregarding or discounting evidence that contradicts them.

-, as audiences are more likely to accept derogatory labels that align with their existing beliefs or prejudices.
-By framing opponents with emotionally charged terms, such as "crooked" or "radical," name-calling reinforces stereotypes and discourages deeper examination of the labeled individual or group.
-It also relies on social dynamics, creating a sense of in-group solidarity by defining a shared enemy.
+, as audiences are more likely to accept derogatory characterizations that align with their existing beliefs or prejudices.
+By framing opponents with emotionally charged terms, name-calling reinforces stereotypes and discourages deeper examination of the targeted individual or group.
+It also taps into tribalismsee definition - a psychological mechanism in which people categorize themselves and others into groups, fostering loyalty and favoritism toward their ingroup while stereotyping or discriminating against outgroups.

-How Name-Calling Works
+How Name-Calling Shapes Perception

 The Challenges of Disarming Name-Calling

-Disarming name-calling is particularly challenging because of its emotional and "sticky" nature.
-Once a derogatory label is introduced, it becomes difficult to disassociate it from the individual or group it targets.
-Efforts to rebut or deny the label often backfire, as when a target directly addresses a name, the term itself gains further visibility, cementing the association.
+Disarming name-calling is especially challenging because of its emotional and "sticky" nature.
+Once a derogatory label is introduced, it becomes difficult to dissociate it from the individual or group it targets.
+Nicknames are particularly dangerous because they are so memorable and spread easily.
+Once repeated enough times, the label becomes mentally fused with the target's identity; shaping how audiences interpret everything the target does from that point on.

 Identifying Name-Calling